Classrooms Without Walls

 - Strengthen bonds with friends, meet new friends, and collaborate to build alliances around common interests

-AISK has a five-year tradition of participating in Model United Nations programs in Boston and New York City.
-However, in 2017 some of our students will have the privilege of going to The Hague for the first time, a very special opportunity for AISK as it is by invitation only.
+In 2019 our students had the privilege of representing Jamaica to The Hague, it was a very special opportunity for AISK as it is by invitation only.
 Model United Nations programs simulate United Nations' sessions of the General Assembly and other multilateral bodies.
 Students from around the world meet and debate topics as diverse as loan reform and forgiveness for developing countries to the protection of the Arctic.
 Our students conduct in-depth research and engage in public speaking and consensus building, while using problem-solving and critical thinking skills essential for the 21st century.

 New York Conference